natelandau/githooks/README.md

 ## Installation

-There are two possible ways to include these hooks in your repository.
+There are two steps to using these hooks in your repository.

+1. Install this repository within an existing git repo
+2. Install the hooks themselves

+### 1. Installing this repository

+Select the installation option that you prefer from these two options

-#### 1. Using a git submodule
+**a.
+Install as a git submodule**

 Follow these steps to install this repository as a submodule within an existing git repository.